 All EEOC materials related to Covid-19 are available at www.eeoc.gov/coronavirus.

-The legal and HR team at Lake Effect is closely monitoring the impact of COVID-19 on the workplace and will continue to provide our clients with updates as they are available.
-Check out our COVID-19 resource page for all of our pandemic-related legal updates and HR best practices.
+Your partners at Lake Effect HR & Law are closely monitoring the impact of COVID-19 on the workplace.
+Keep watching for blogs and emails for important legal updates and HR best practices.
 The attorneys and HR professionals at Lake Effect HR & Law are ready and willing to help.
 Contact us at firstname.lastname@example.org or 1-844-333-5253.